Cal Cunningham

-James Calvin "Cal" Cunningham III (born August 6, 1973) is an American lawyer, politician, and retired military officer.
+James Calvin Cunningham III (born August 6, 1973) is an American lawyer, politician, and retired military officer.
 A member of the Democratic Party and a lieutenant colonel in the United States Army Reserve, he served one term as a North Carolina state senator from 2001 to 2003.
 Having previously run for United States Senate in a 2010 primary, Cunningham was the Democratic nominee for the 2020 U.S. Senate election in North Carolina, narrowly losing to incumbent Republican Thom Tillis.

 Early life and education

 Cunningham was born in Winston-Salem, North Carolina, and grew up in Lexington, North Carolina.
 He attended Vanderbilt University before transferring to the University of North Carolina at Chapel Hill, graduating in 1996 with a bachelor's degree in political science and philosophy.
 In the summer of 1993, Cunningham attended American University and interned on Capitol Hill for a subcommittee chaired by Senator Carl Levin.

 Cunningham received a Master of Science in public policy and public administration from the London School of Economics and a Juris Doctor from the University of North Carolina School of Law.